 Trends over time

-After 1996, however, the VBAC rate fell dramatically, and by 2017 less than 13 percent of women achieved a VBAC, while the C-section rate has soared to 32 percent—nearly one in three U.S. births.
+After 1996, however, the VBAC rate fell dramatically, and by 2018 just over 13 percent of women achieved a VBAC while the cesarean rate remained about 32 percent--nearly one in three U.S. births.

 In an effort to reduce the number of C-sections, the American College of Obstetricians and Gynecologists (ACOG) reexamined its VBAC guidelines.
-In 2010 ACOG released a statement describing VBAC as “a safe and appropriate choice for most women who have had a prior cesarean delivery.”
+In a 2019 statement, ACOG described VBAC as "appropriate for many women [who have had a prior cesarean delivery].
 And according to the National Institute of Child Health and Human Development (NIH), research shows that among appropriate candidates, about 75% of VBAC attempts are successful.

 In its 2019 document Vaginal Birth After Cesarean Delivery, ACOG reiterated the benefits—as well as the risks—of VBAC.